 My goal is to have surplus energy, a clear head, intense focus, and a good mood on a stable and consistent basis – able to draw forth what I need, when I need it.

 In my mind, if I eat correctly, I’m already 75% of the way there.
-And, if I add in physical exercise focused on mobility, flexibility, and strength, 8+ hours of deep sleep, consistent meditation, massages, and more, great health is attainable.
+And, if I add in physical exercise focused on mobility, flexibility, flow, and strength, 8+ hours of deep sleep, consistent meditation, massages, and more, great health is attainable.